The strategy to be used for managing the thread pools that back the 3 types of schedulers in the Mule Runtime # (cpu_light, cpu_intensive and I/O). # Possible values are: # - UBER: All three scheduler types will be backed by one uber uber thread pool (default since 4.3.0) # - DEDICATED: Each schedul

-Some connectors or components might create specific pools to perform recurring tasks (e.g: expiration monitors, queue consumers, etc.)
+Some connectors or components (expiration monitors, queue consumers, and so on) might create specific pools to perform recurring tasks.

-Under heavy load, Mule might not have resources available to handle a specific event.
-This issue might occur because all threads are busy and cannot perform the handoff of the newly arrived event or because the current flow’s
+Back pressure can occur when, under heavy load, Mule does not have resources available to process a specific event.
+This issue might occur because all threads are busy and cannot perform the handoff of the newly arrived event, or because the current flow’s

 maxConcurrency value has been exceeded already.

 Flow 'flowName' is unable to accept new events at this time.
-Also, Mule sends a notification to the flow source to perform any required actions.
+Mule also notifies the flow source, to perform any required actions.

-The actions Mule performs on back-pressure are specific to each connector’s source.
-For example, an
+The actions that Mule performs as a result of back-pressure are specific to each connector’s source.
+For example,

 http:listener might return a

-In some cases, a source might disconnect from a remote system to avoid getting more data than it can process and then reconnect once the server state is normalized.
+In some cases, a source might disconnect from a remote system to avoid getting more data than it can process and then reconnect after the server state is normalized.